 As a child, I watched my mom “make it happen” in her real estate career by creating networks and personal connections within those networks.
 Her career was more than business, it was personal, which is the best way to do business, I think.

 Does the idea of women helping women resonate with you?
-Raise your hand if you’re in the South Jersey area and interested in creating or participating in a women’s networking group.
-Contact me at firstname.lastname@example.org, and let’s see where we can go.
+Raise your hand if you’re in the South Jersey area by contacting me at email@example.com, and let’s see where we can go.